GLOBAL MARKETS-Investors cautious as central bank meetings loom

 Neither central bank is expected to stay on the sidelines

-for long, though, and that has helped pull the euro off two-year
+for long, though, and that has helped pull the euro off recent

 U.S. government bonds also rose, with the benchmark 10-year U.S.